nikitavoloboev/data/focusing/rules.md

 - Don't be cruel in my actions and words.
 Treat my partner and friends with respect.
 You are only as pretty as you treat people.
 - Never underestimate how hurt someone can feel by your words and actions.
 Stop your behavior as soon as you see a person you care about hurt by you.
 - Show genuine interest and love in the other person's lives.
 Especially my partner.
-- Don't cheat (if not discussed and not allowed) in secret.
+- Don't cheat (if it is discussed and not allowed) in secret.
 Don't lie.
+Don't discuss cheating or open relationships if your partner is opposed to it.
 - Don't complain needlessly and be a burden to anyone's lives.
 It's okay to ask for help and hugs.
 Share your struggles and the wins.
 Appreciate each other.
 - Go on unique and spontaneous dates.
 Try and walk every day and spend time together (i.e. get coffee and walk).
 - Don't show bad intentions, the goal of each relationship is to maximize each other's happiness and pleasure in life.
 Don't take relationships for granted and don't abuse other's love for you.